darkwebdesign/symfony-addon-pack/README.md

 * EntityToIdentifierTransformer, transforms between an identifier and a Doctrine entity.

+### Form Field Types

+* EntityType, transforms an user entered identifier to a Doctrine entity.

 ### Validation Constraints

 * Bsn, validates that a value is a valid Dutch social security number (BSN).